 Last month I wrote up some thoughts on Into the Badlands season two up to episode four of this ten episode season.
 I wrote briefly about why I was watching the show to begin with, and what was bothering me about it.
-Now, with the season having come to an end, it’s time to check back in and see if they made up for mistakes made earlier in the season of if it has continued its downward spiral.
+Now, with the season having come to an end, it’s time to check back in and see whether they made up for mistakes made earlier in the season or if it has continued its downward spiral.

 Spoilers for seasons one and two to follow:

 Let’s first explore the positive aspects.
 The show does have a very diverse cast and it features a mostly well choreographed over-the-top martial arts action style that remains the show’s highlight.
 It has even grown more bloody and violent as the season progressed.
-There’s a certain amount of political intrigue here, though not as much as I wish there were, but more often than not, rather than characters enacting clever schemes moves to upstage their competitors, the show tends to rely solely on its action.
+There’s a certain amount of political intrigue here, though not as much as I wish there were, but more often than not, rather than characters enacting clever schemes to upstage their competitors, the show tends to rely solely on its action.
 That wouldn’t be particularly problematic if it weren’t for the showrunner’s frequent decision to avoid killing off any of the show’s major characters.

 My hope is this season will just be looked back on as that one bad season where nothing made sense because they had to try to write their way out of the corner they'd previously written themselves into.
 The decisions made by these characters were completely inexplicable far too often.